NB071/PassChecker/README.md

 # PassChecker
-Password Checker written Python inspired by NIST
+Password Checker written in Python inspired by NIST